Tips if you lose your appetite

-Nourishing drinks include homemade fruit milkshakes or smoothies and oral nutritional supplements.
-It is a good idea to check with your doctor or dietitian first to see if they are suitable for you.
+Nourishing drinks include full cream milk, homemade fruit milkshakes or smoothies, and drinks made with nutritional supplements.
+Check with your doctor or dietitian before using nutritional supplements to find out if they are suitable for you.

-Milkshakes and smoothies can be made by blending fresh fruits with milk, fruit juice, ice cream or yoghurt.
-You can also include honey and two to three teaspoons of powder drink supplement (see below)31.
+Blend fresh fruits with milk, fruit juice, ice cream or yoghurt.
+You can also include honey and 2 to 3 teaspoons of powdered drink supplement.

 Non-flavoured high-energy or protein powders can also be prescribed.
-These powders are virtually tasteless and can be added to drinks, soups, sauces, gravies, casseroles and other foods.
+These are virtually tasteless.
+You can add them to drinks, soups, sauces, gravies, casseroles and other foods.

 - If some smells make you feel sick, try a breath of fresh air before you eat.

-- Keep your mouth fresh by brushing your teeth, using a mouthwash or sucking mints.
+- Keep your mouth fresh by brushing your teeth, using mouthwash, or sucking mints.

 - Don’t let yourself get too hungry – hunger makes nausea worse.

-- Try to eat something every two hours, even if it’s only a small amount.
+- Try to eat something every 2 hours, even if it’s just a small amount.

 - Cold snacks may be easier to cope with than a hot main meal.

-- Likewise, dry foods can be easier to face, so nibbling on crackers or plain biscuits can help reduce nausea.
+- Likewise, dry foods can be easier to face, so nibbling on crackers or biscuits may help.